arifulislamnaval/arifulislamnaval/README.md

 ## About Me

-Senior Naval Architect with **17+ years of experience** delivering innovative ship design and engineering solutions for naval, coast guard, government, and commercial vessels.
-Proven track record of successfully delivering **40+ newbuilding projects** from concept design through production, construction support, sea trials, and commissioning.
+Senior Naval Architect & Marine Engineer with **17+ years of experience** delivering **40+ naval, government, and commercial newbuilding projects** from concept design to commissioning.

-Specialized in **ship design, structural analysis, stability, production engineering, and design management**, with extensive experience ensuring compliance with **IMO regulations** and **classification society requirements**.
-Proficient in industry-standard engineering software, including **Maxsurf, AVEVA Marine, Rhino3D, AutoCAD, and ANSYS**, to develop safe, efficient, and buildable vessel designs.
+Expertise in **ship design, structural engineering, stability, production engineering, project engineering, and class compliance**, ensuring compliance with **IMO regulations** and **classification society rules**.
+Proficient in **Maxsurf, AVEVA Marine, Rhino3D, AutoCAD, and ANSYS**, with extensive experience in design review, construction support, engineering coordination, and multidisciplinary project delivery.

-Experienced in leading multidisciplinary teams and resolving complex technical challenges across the design-to-construction lifecycle, with a focus on delivering high-quality, cost-effective solutions that enhance vessel performance, safety, and construction efficiency.
-Currently open to international opportunities in ship design, structural engineering, offshore structures, project engineering, and marine consulting.

----
+Open to international opportunities in **ship design, shipbuilding, offshore structures, classification, and marine engineering**.

 ## Key Highlights

 - Progressed from Assistant Engineer to Chief of Design Section through consistent engineering leadership